UK/EU Postgraduate Research

 Bench fees may apply to projects in the following Schools: Wolfson School of Mechanical, Electrical and Manufacturing Engineering, School of Sport, Exercise and Health Sciences, and the School of Science.

-After completing three years of active research, you will be permitted to enter a writing-up period.
+After completing three years of active research, you will be permitted to enter an extension period.
 No additional research may be conducted during this period but you will maintain access to the University in order for you to write your thesis.
-The maximum period of writing up for 3-year programmes is 12 months, after which the thesis must be submitted.
+The maximum period of extension for 3-year programmes is 12 months, after which the thesis must be submitted.

-After completing four years of active research, most programmes allow students to enter a writing-up period (see Regulation XXVI).
+After completing four years of active research, most programmes allow students to enter a extension period (see Regulation XXVI).
 No additional research may be conducted during this period but you will maintain access to the University in order for you to write your thesis.
-The maximum period of writing up for 4-year programmes is 6 months, after which the thesis must be submitted.
+The maximum period of extension for 4-year programmes is 6 months, after which the thesis must be submitted.

 If you fail to submit your thesis by the required deadline, under exceptional circumstances, your deadline may be extended and you will be permitted to continue to write up your thesis.
-This period is known as late submission.
+This period is known as additional extension.

-The late submission fee is currently £160 + an additional writing-up fee of £210.
+The additional extension fee is currently £180 + a further extension fee of £230.

 Additional course costs